imkishansinh/flutter-template-by-kishansinh/weather_app_by_kishansinh/README.md

   </tr>
 </table>

-## Soluctions I provided
+## Solutions I provided

 1. **Seprate of concerns**: Data, domain and presentation are seprated with his own concerns.
 All the layesrs are tested visit test folder.
 2. **Ui and Data models**: UI and data models are different so only UI required data is passing to UI layers.
 Check **RemoteWeatherData** and **UiWeatherData**.
 3. **Exceptions**: Handled every layer exceptions check **WeatherRepoImpl**, **QueryCityUc** and **WeatherHomeCubit**
 4. **Widgets**: Widgets are pure widgets just like flutter's own widgets.
 Check lib/features/weather_home/presentations/widgets
 5. **Test Driven Development(TDD)**: I cover all the layer are testable except the widgets I will try to add once I've proper understanding about widger testing.
-6. **Many more**: Many more small-small soluctions are inside this repository.
+6. **Many more**: Many more small-small solutions are inside this repository.

 ## How to Contribute 🤝